 1. Consider the curb appeal- The curb appeal of your home is the first impression everyone gets.
 When someone is driving around, looking for those “FOR SALE” signs in front yards, they first thing they look at it is the curb appeal of the home.
 If it does not look nice, they will keep driving, or not write your number down.
-Lawns freshly mowed, and landscaping is nice, however, not everyone can afford it.
+Lawns freshly mowed, and landscaping by companies like Legion Landscaping is nice.
 The leaves raked, or snow shoveled.
 Consider a hanging or potted plant for the entrance.
 Sweep the porch, deck, and all walkways, and ensure garbage and recycling tucked neatly away from the front of the house.
 Instead of repainting, scrub the front door, porch, and outside railings and steps.

 2. Lose the clutter- Pick out one closet or area at a time so that the task is not as daunting.
 Look at every item with a very critical eye and ask yourself why you still have it.

 3. Watch where the eye goes- If you walk out of the room and walk back in, your eyes will automatically direct to something in the room.
 This could be something not positioned correctly, or possibly paint chippings, holes in the walls, or if something is out of place.
 For holes in the walls, if you cannot afford to fix them right away, cover them with pictures or paintings.
 This is not a solution however; you should fix them later the proper way.

 4. Find a fix-it person- If there are any doors, cabinets, or cupboards that need fixed or reframed, you are better off calling in a professional to do the work for you just in case there is a major problem.